 Best of the Orlando Theme Parks for Fanboys and Fangirls Everywhere

 Each area at Universal’s Islands of Adventure is themed to a different fandom.
-Whether it’s Jurassic Park, Marvel super heroes, classic comics, King Kong, Harry Potter, Dr. Suess, or ancient myths and legends, there’s bound to be something that’ll get your inner fanatic going.
+Whether it’s Jurassic Park (and the thrilling Jurassic World VelociCoaster), Marvel super heroes, King Kong, Harry Potter, Dr. Suess, or ancient myths and legends, there’s bound to be something that’ll get your inner fanatic going.
 It’s like a half dozen mini amusement parks in one.

 THEME PARK ETIQUETTE: What to Wear to Disney World (and What to Leave at Home)